Noisy Interactive Quantum Communication

-In fact, the result of Schulman is even stronger: there exists an unbounded depth tree code with $\Sigma$ of the size discussed above.
-This stronger result could be useful in the case in which the number of rounds $N^\prime$ is not bounded at the beginning of the protocol, and has been used to authenticate streams of classical data in \cite{FGOS12}.
+In fact, the result due to Schulman is even stronger: there exists an unbounded depth tree code with $\Sigma$ of the size discussed above.
+This stronger result could be useful in the case in which the number of rounds $N^\prime$ is not bounded at the beginning of the protocol, and it has been used to authenticate streams of classical data in Ref.~\cite{FGOS12}.